The Fine Print: BCS Participant Guidelines

 The Review Committee reserves the right to remove a family or individual for the following reasons:

-- Three or more late notices.
+- Three late notices

-- Unfulfilled commitments, including 1) refusal to take a financial training class or 2) refusal to complete the required volunteering obligation.
+- Unfulfilled commitments, including 1) refusal to take a financial training class or 2) refusal to complete the required volunteering obligation

-We do offer an appeal process.
+- We do offer an appeal process.
 If this is your desire, please send your written appeal to Suzanne Birch Suzanne@birchcommunityservices.org

 Compliance to the guidelines demonstrates your commitment to success at BCS.
 Noncompliance indicates this program is not the best fit for your family at this time.